2020: A New Decade of Digital Threats - Is Your Business Email Secure?

 Phishing attacks and credential theft will skyrocket.

-Third-party data breaches will constitute a larger part of the digital threat landscape than ever before.
+Third-party data breach will constitute a larger part of the digital threat landscape than ever before.

 The spread of compliance fatigue will carry serious repercussions for businesses.